nikhilpenmetsa/enron-spam-email-classification/README.md

 ### prediction notebook

- * Runs inference for the test dataset.
-Displays model performance.
+ * Evaluates model performance using the test data set.